 - Paperbark, Red bloodwood and Blackbutt ( variations of eucalypt)

 - Tallowwood (a variation of eucalypt)

 Fraser Island offers several awesome natural gifts, such as crystal clear beaches, spectacular sunsets, and aboriginal history dating back thousands of years.

-The island is home to the Maheno Wreck, a large ship which ran aground in 1935 and now stands as a tourist attraction.
+The island is home to the Maheno Wreck, a large ship that ran aground in 1935 and now stands as a tourist attraction.

 You can also visit Central Station for a history lesson on the island including details about the traditional sacred owners and the logging industry on the island.

-You can even run through thousands and thousands of marching soilder crabs on low tide at Wathumba creek.
+You can even run through thousands and thousands of marching soldier crabs on low tide at Wathumba creek.
 This is an awesome experience for all the family.

 The island has been rated by the National Geographical Society as one of Queensland’s top ten tourism destinations.

 Wildlife Wonders On Fraser Island